kapilkd13/gsoc/2017/proposals/kumar-kapil.md

 #### **May 1st - May 29th, Community Bonding Period**

-* Getting completely familiar with Data Retriever package and R Data retriever’s codebase.
+* Getting completely familiar with Data Retriever package and R Data Retriever’s codebase.

 * Getting familiar with package structure in Julia.

-* Discussing details of Timely reviews of my progress with my mentors.
+* Discussing details of timely reviews of my progress with my mentors.

 #### **May 30th - June 5th, Week 1**